Star Wars Episode VIII: The Last Jedi (2017) - Review

 The Rest of It

 Perhaps I wasn't clear in my opening paragraphs, but this list of cons should tell you: I think this movie sucks!
 It's bad.
 Surprisingly bad.
-In fact, I'm questioning something that I thought to be true for over a decade: Episode II and III would be the worst the series could ever get.
+In fact, I'm questioning something that I thought to be true for over a decade: Episodes II and III would be the worst the series could ever get.
 Now, I'm not saying that The Last Jedi is worse than Episode II's "I hate sand" romance or Episode III's "Anakin, you're breaking my heart" climaxes, BUT at least those movies were coherent messes.

 2-6-2018-8-34-46-AM-e1517936207781-1024x433.jpg

-Image: Lucasfilm
+Image: Disney Lucasfilm

 From the opening scene, I realized that something was amiss with some forced comedy (ha-ha), obvious defiance of physics, and overly melodramatic action.
 During the process of evacuating a rebel base, Poe Dameron, the super pilot from Episode VII that we saw very little of, manages to evade and destroy numerous cannons and guns on a massive imperial vessel so that rebel bombers could make a significant dent in the New Order's fleet.
 This involves a few moments that defy logic and physics in general with how the filmmakers seemed to incorrectly assume how the vacuum of space works.
 After some pointless melodrama and the deaths of characters I guess we're supposed to care about, the rebels earn a short-lived victory with some heavy losses.